 In this article, we look a little closer at some of the more common problems that can occur around period time and how an acupuncturist might think about these.
 Typical symptoms that indicate there is a problem with menstruation include pain, bloating, dark and clotted menstrual blood.
 An interesting way to think about menstruation is to think in terms of the movement of energy in the body.
-Visit sustainabilitystreet to know how acupuncture is useful in different types of body pain.

 The primary goal from the point of view of acupuncture is to encourage complete discharge of menses, i.e. we want to make sure the cervix opens properly, the old endometrium detaches fully from its basal layer and then is expelled fully downwards from the body.

 In terms of movements of energy, we might say that we want to encourage opening, dispersing and lowering.
 If any of these movements are impaired, it will be experienced as the typical symptoms around period time.
-Here you will get the brief idea about best way to prepare for pregnancy.

 In traditional Chinese Medicine, the Liver qi is responsible for storing blood and the smooth movement of qi around the body so this could easily affect this desired downwards flow of qi.
 Liver qi is by nature rising and expansive, so there is a natural bias in the movement of Liver qi in an upward direction.
 Other imbalances (e.g. excess heat) will tend to exacerbate this.